Irubataru/irubataru.github.io/about.md

 I am not exactly sure what this website will be used for.
 I made it because I find creating websites fun, and thought it was about time I got my own.
-Hopefully I will fill it with something interesting.
+Hopefully I will fill it with something that will be of interest to someone, somewhere.